tiliado/nuvolaplayer/README.md

 ### Trademark

-  * Nuvola™, Nuvola Player™, Nuvola Apps™, Nuvola Apps Runtime™ are trademarks held by Jiří Janoušek, the founder of Nuvola project.
+  * Nuvola™, Nuvola Player™ are trademarks held by Jiří Janoušek, the founder of Nuvola project.
 You should not use these trademarks without permission.
-  * Nuvola Apps Runtime software is not affiliated with the Nuvola icon theme.
+  * Nuvola Player software is not affiliated with the Nuvola icon theme.

 ### Copyright